xuchenhao001/EASC/README.md

 curl -X GET http://127.0.0.1:5984/mychannel_fabcar/_all_docs\?include_docs\=true > ./couchdb.json
 ```

+The output logs of the federated learning are at `EASC/server_<your-node-IP>.log` of each node.

+The training results are at `EASC/federated-learning/result-record_*.txt` of each node.

 ### Blockchain rest server

 After you started a blockchain network, start a blockchain rest server for the communicate between python federated learning processes with blockchain smart contract.